Copenhagen Business School

 Copenhagen Business SchoolRaavarebygningen; Porcelaenshaven 22; 2000

-In a typical year, no more than 50 students enter this full-time, one-year MBA program, making it one of the most intimate and elite MBA experiences in the world.
-Copenhagen Business School, which recently moved into a sleek and modern building, is known for its small class sizes, research-based faculty, international student body, and a program focus on innovation and social responsibility.
-Its location in Copenhagen, one of the world’s most livable and charming cities, adds to the school’s general attraction.
+Copenhagen Business School, which resides in a bright, modern building imaginatively designed by Henning Larsen Architects, is known for its small class sizes, research-based faculty, international student body, and a program focus on innovation and social responsibility.
+Its location in Copenhagen, voted the world’s most livable city in 2013, adds to the school’s general attractions.

-In the entering class in 2012, the 43 students represented 23 nationalities.
-Roughly a third of the class come from an academic background as engineers while another third have undergraduate degrees in either economics or finance.
-So quants, as opposed to poets, are dominant at Copenhagen.
-In fact, only 10% of the Class of 2013 hail from humanities or social science educational backgrounds.
-A one-week, pre-MBA boot camp in accounting, statistics and economics is given for people who want to bone up on their fundamentals.
+The diverse class offers a rich learning experience where Scandinavian values such as trust, teamwork, and respect for the individual permeate the curriculum inside and outside the classroom.
+Roughly a third of the class come from an academic background, while another third have undergraduate degrees in either economics or finance.
+Quants as opposed to poets, are dominant at Copenhagen.
+In fact, less than 20% of the Class of 2014 hail from humanities or social science educational backgrounds.
+A one-week, pre-MBA boot camp in accounting, statistics, and economics is held for people who want to brush up on their fundamentals.
 It’s recommended that poets take advantage of this pre-MBA work week.

-Among the big brand companies recruiting MBAs at Copenhagen are Deloitte, Goldman Sachs, HSBC, IBM, J.P.
-Morgan, KPMB, McKinsey, Microsoft, Morgan Stanley, Oracle, Procter & Gamble, SAS Institute, and Siemens.
+Among the big brand companies recruiting MBAs for work and strategy projects at Copenhagen are Maersk, Deloitte, Novo Nordisk, Ernst & Young, Carlsberg, KPMG, Accenture, Danske Bank, and Nordea.
 It’s an impressive roster of MBA hirers, for sure, given the small annual output of graduates.
 About a third of the class stays and works in Denmark, while a quarter lands jobs in the rest of Europe.
 All graduates are eligible to apply for a three-year Green Card, which allows you to live and work in Denmark for those three years.
-Surprisingly, perhaps, some 23% of the Class of 2011 hooked up with jobs in Asia and Oceania.
-Only 11% landed jobs in North and South America.

 2013-2014 Tuition: $56,000